VINCE B. VINCENT

 Actor & Tenor

-Vince performs because it has slowly become his life but more importantly he wants to tell the stories of the various composers and writers he gets to explore as an artist.
+Vince performs because he wants to tell the stories of the various composers and writers he gets to explore as an artist.
 "All areas of performance are rooted in firm traditions.
 My goal is to take the traditions of yesterday and innovate them to keep the story alive and today's audiences interested in art.
 I don't just want to be known as an opera singer or actor.
 I want to be known as a 21st century artist, I want to dabble in a bit of everything.
 I'll tell the story in whatever medium it's presented in!"

 "Vince Vincent’s Emperor Overall was sung with extraordinary range and color."